 Read: Sample Schedules: Sleep and Naps From 6 Months to Preschool

 What if my Preschooler is Stubborn?

 If you have a truly stubborn preschooler, I sympathize with you.
-As our babies grow, they suddenly have opinions and want to be heard.
+Even when your preschooler still needs to nap, they suddenly have opinions and want to be heard.
 Often, this can be seen in a refusal to nap.
 If you find that you’ve done everything you can think of, you may want to try “quiet time”.

 Think naptime, without the requirement of sleep.
 Sometimes giving your child this option is all she needs to make the decision to lie down.

 Read: Dropping the Afternoon Nap — Transitioning to Quiet Time for Toddlers

 For children under 4 who truly do need a nap, make quiet time as similar to naptime as possible, with the explanation that she does not need to sleep.
 She does need to lie in bed and “rest” until you come back to get her.
 For children older than 4 years, a more traditional quiet time is appropriate.